rootsandberries/cc_search_methods/README.md

 ## Project Structure

 The repository contains five R script files and the original cleaned and recoded dataset.
-The Data Outputs directory includes intermediate datasets that are needed to generate supplementary tables and to assess reference management software usage from an unstructure data field.
+The Data Outputs directory includes intermediate datasets that are needed to generate supplementary tables and to assess reference management software usage from an unstructured data field.
 The plots directory contains all of the plots and tables included in the manuscript that were generated in R.

 ## Scripts